-The Vice President of Academic and Student Affairs (or designee) will make a determination regarding the appropriateness of the leave request and notify the student in writing whether the request for Medical Leave of Absence was granted and what conditions for readmission may apply.
+The Vice President of Academic and Student Affairs (or designee) will decide the appropriateness of the leave request and notify the student in writing whether the request for Medical Leave of Absence was granted and what conditions for readmission may apply.
 Students whose requests are granted will not be required to reapply for admission at the end of the leave period provided all conditions for readmission have been met.